chaidhat/compiler/README.md

 ```

 ## Thank you to
+Thank you to these sources for information, almost all significant code is cited here.
 ### compiler
 * Introduction to Compilers and Language Designs by Prof. Douglas Thain (book)
 * http://www.cs.man.ac.uk/~pjj/farrell/compmain.html